pythonanywhere/flask-tutorials/tutorial-2.md

 template".
 You can read more about what all of the different options for the `%` bits in there mean on [this Python documentation page](https://docs.python.org/3/library/time.html#time.strftime).

-Once you have everything looking the way you want, let's take a checkpoint.
-Just to keep things interesting, do a "git diff" to see the changes -- then the normal "git add" / "git commit".
+Once you have everything looking the way you want, let's take a checkpoint -- the normal `git add` then `git commit`, maybe with a `git status` or a `git diff` if you feel like it.

 ## Migrations part one -- starting with a virtualenv